Market Risk Management

-Market risk is defined as the risk of a change in market value of a fund as a result of movements in financial market variables, including movements in credit spreads.
+Market risk is defined as the risk of a change in market value of funds under management as a result of movements in financial market variables, including movements in credit spreads.
 Market risk is allocated through investment mandates.
 We use four dimensions of market risk:

 - Concentration risk is absolute exposure to issuers, sectors and additional aggregation levels, as well as exposures relative to the benchmark in notional amounts.
 The main objective is to obtain a view of risk exposures without applying statistical assumptions.

-- Volatility/correlation risk estimates the economic risk to all, or parts, of the fund.
+- Volatility/correlation risk estimates the economic risk to all, or parts, of the funds under management.
 Risk measures within this category of risk include, but are not limited to, value-at-risk, tracking error, expected shortfall, sensitivities and stress tests to identify tail risk.

 - Factor risk is any attribute of a financial asset that is important for the valuation of that asset.
 Systematic risk factors are risk factors that apply to broader groups of assets, and hence represent drivers of portfolio return.
-The main objective of factor risk assessment is to identify and monitor systematic risk factors in all, or parts, of the funds.
+The main objective of factor risk assessment is to identify and monitor systematic risk factors in all, or parts, of the funds under management.

-- Liquidity risk is the ability to efficiently rebalance the fund given the assets held or to provide funds to the owner.
+- Liquidity risk is the ability to efficiently rebalance funds under management given the assets held or to provide funds to the owner.

 - To ensure robust risk management processes, internal and externally provided solutions shall complement each other in order to mitigate reliance on a single measurement, process or system.